-Resorts on the southern shores of the Mediterranean basin are seeking to attract tourists by trying to mimic the character and beauty of the Greek islands.
+Resorts on the southern shores of the Mediterranean are seeking to attract tourists by trying to mimic the striking character and beauty of the Greek islands.

 As the photos suggest, some of the resorts bear an uncanny resemblance to areas on the Cyclades Islands of Greece.